BlockstreamResearch/simfmt/crates/cli/README.md

 ## Limitations

-`simfmt` formats complete programs and requires input that can be parsed.
-Some valid source constructs can still be unsupported.
+`simfmt` formats valid programs in AST (not always required to compile) and requires an input that can be parsed.
+Some valid source formatting can still be unsupported.
 In particular:

 - `use` declarations are not currently formatted.
 - Complex comment placement may cause formatting to fail safely without modifying the input.
 - [SimplicityHL][1] code blocks embedded in comments are not formatted.
 - Formatting stability applies to complete programs, not arbitrary fragments.
-- Non-ASCII source has less test coverage. (we believe Simfmt mostly works here, but do not have the test coverage or experience to be 100% sure).
+- Non-ASCII source has less test coverage. (we believe `simfmt` mostly works here, but do not have the test coverage or experience to be 100% sure).

 ## Contribution